Manufacturer catalog

 Beijing Institute of Aerodynamics (BIA)701st Institute of CASC

-Public English coverage uses multiple historical names and academy-number aliases for CAAA, so the profile normalizes them under the current builder name.
-No rights-clear reusable builder image was verified during this task, so images are omitted.
+Public English coverage uses multiple historical names and academy-number aliases for CAAA; current wording follows the manufacturer name used by the academy and CASC.
+No official or clearly rights-clear reusable manufacturer image was verified during this task, so images are omitted.

 • Main businessPublisher: China Academy of Aerospace Aerodynamics | Note: Supports the official business areas listed by the academy, including aerodynamic technology, special flight vehicle, environmental engineering, measurement technology, and international exchanges. | Accessed: 2026-06-21